mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

     2. Calculate the number of rows that were removed.

-Depending on the data at hand, dropping rows or columns might be a valid option if you're dealing with a small number of missing values.
+Depending on the data at hand, dropping rows or columns might be a valid option, if you're dealing with a small number of missing values.
 However, in other cases these operations might lead to a significant loss of information.
 Since, we are dealing with a substantial amount of missing values, we are looking for more sophisticated ways to handle them.